Prologue

 Holy shit!
 It’s Jon Snow in the flesh.

 I’m taken aback by his smooth, youthful face and the amazing wavy, brown hair that hangs just past his ears, which makes him look like Kit Harington when he’s playing his Game of Thrones character, Jon Snow.
-Except I’m pretty sure he’s one of the hockey players Mindy mentioned we’d be meeting, not a member the Night’s Watch.
+Except I’m pretty sure he’s one of the hockey players Mindy mentioned we’d be meeting, not a member of the Night’s Watch.

 Once introductions are over, I’ve learned everyone’s names and how they match up.
-Auden and Aleksandr are married and Kristen and Pavel “might as well be married,” according to Mindy.
+Auden and Aleksandr are married, and Kristen and Pavel “might as well be married,” according to Mindy.

-The sexy Jon Snow look-alike’s name is Luke, but I don’t know who he matches up with, since there isn’t another girl at the table.
+The sexy Jon Snow lookalike’s name is Luke, but I don’t know who he matches up with since there isn’t another girl at the table.
 Maybe she’s in the bathroom.

 Or maybe he and Mindy are a couple?

-But then she would be standing next to him and he would’ve been the one to call out to her, right?
+But then, she would be standing next to him and he would’ve been the one to call out to her, right?

 “We just finished our drinks and were waiting for you to head to the next bar.
 Is that cool?”
 Kristen asks.

-Mindy and I both nod and follow the group outside.
+Mindy and I nod and follow the group outside.
 The sun beats down on my face, warming my skin, and I can practically feel the freckles popping across my nose and cheeks.
 The comfort reminds me of home.

 No such luck.